KillerK1998/Dungeons-And-Dragons/README.md

 I used this program to help me improve my programming  skills and to help improve my problem solving skills.

-In this program, I made it so that the user can enter character information for a Dungeons and Dragons like list
+In this program, I made it so that the user can enter character information for a Dungeons and Dragons like character sheet

 I wanted to write this software to help me improve my skills with C++, I've been working on mastering certain aspects of the language and this code shows the knowledge that I've gained while working to improve my skills as a programmer.